borisstoqnov/netTransformer/iMap/conf/bat/Readme.txt

 On linux/Unix/macOS try the following to reveal undirected network graph view: iMapTopoManager.sh

-Since the fact that the discovery process might continue quite a while (currnet estimate is 6 hours 500 devices) note that iTopoManager supports dynamic topology update through the Reload button.

 For any further information about iTransformer please do not hesitate to consult http://itransformers.net.